DreamHollow/DreamHollow/README.md

 I'm DreamHollow, sometimes known by DreamHollow4219.

-I am a C++ specialist, though I do dabble in languages like C, C#, Rust, Java, Go, and Ruby.
+I am a C++ specialist, though I do dabble in languages like C, C#, Rust, Java, Svelte, and Ruby.

 Welcome to my profile.